Baijayanta2003/Python-Documentation-With-Sphinx/README.md

 > Project name:

 ```
-Type The name of the project you wanna give,In my case it is `Documenting Python Code with Sphinux`.
+13.Type The name of the project you wanna give,In my case it is `Documenting Python Code with Sphinux`.
 After that it will look something like this:
 ```
 The project name will occur in several places in the built documentation.
 > Project name: Documenting Python Code with Sphinux
 > Author name(s):
 ```
-Type The Author name,Do the next commands and then it will look like this:
+14.Type The Author name,Do the next commands and then it will look like this:
  ```
 > Author name(s): Baijaynta Bhattacharyya
 > Project release []: '0.0.1'